AndreSFND/kalimba-scale-converter/README.md

 # kalimba-scale-converter
-A simple web project that converts a kalimba tab to different scales
+I needed a way to convert a kalimba tab to different scales, so there it is

 https://andresfnd.github.io/kalimba-scale-converter/